 34. Retro Hairstyles for Girls

-Retro hairstyles can be timeless and classic, channeling the decades past.
-This is often achieved with heat stylings, such as blow-drying, which gives the hair volume.
+Vintage hairstyles can be timeless and classic, channeling the decades past.
+Heat stylings, such as blow-drying, often achieve this, which gives the hair volume.
 Or it can be done with an interesting, textured updo.
 There are no rules for what you can or cannot do.
-This gives you a lot of freedom for styling creating the hairstyle of your child’s dreams.
-There are many options to choose from, allowing you to find something to suit all hair textures; whether your kid wants big hair that makes a statement or something simple and glamorous, ideal for special occasions.
+This gives you much freedom for styling, creating the hairstyle of your child’s dreams.
+There are many options to choose from, allowing you to find something to suit all hair types, whether your kid wants big hair that makes a statement or something simple and glamorous, ideal for special occasions.

 35. Short Hair with Headband

 Short hair is very practical for little children because it reduces styling time and results in less maintenance.
-If your child’s hair is prone to tangles, this may be a good alternative.
-To give the illusion of length and for a youthful glow, you can add bangs to your favorite short hairstyle.
-That said, short hair can be harder to style because there is not as much versatility, limiting you in the updos you can try.
+This may be a good alternative if your child’s hair is prone to tangles.
+You can add bangs to your favorite short hairstyle to give the illusion of length and a youthful glow.
+That said, short hair can be harder to style because there is less versatility, limiting you in the updos you can try.
 An excellent way to add some personality to the cut is with a headband that looks pretty and girly.
 Let your little one choose her favorite headband to give her more control over her hair.

 36. Short Natural Hair

-Hair doesn’t have to be long to look gorgeous and short hair for girls can be just as great.
-It is also a way to reduce styling time every day as most short hairstyles need very little grooming time and can be finished with a simple hair accessory and a quick brush.
-Short hair complements all hair textures and can be styled in various ways; including protective styles like short twists, Bantu knots, and cornrows.
+Hair doesn’t have to be long to look gorgeous; short hair for girls can be just as great.
+It is also a way to reduce styling time every day, as most short hairstyles need very little grooming time and can be finished with a simple hair accessory and a quick brush.
+Short hair complements all hair textures and can be styled in various ways, including protective styles like short twists, Bantu knots, and cornrows.

 37. Short Wavy Bob with Bangs